LF-Decentralized-Trust-labs/Naryo/docs/configuration.md

-# Configuring Librevents
+# Configuring Naryo

-Librevents can be configured in two primary ways:
+Naryo can be configured in two primary ways:

 ## 1. YAML Configuration Files

-Librevents uses YAML files to define its configuration, and these files can be customized based on the messaging technology you choose.
+Naryo uses YAML files to define its configuration, and these files can be customized based on the messaging technology you choose.

 - The default configuration is located in `server/src/main/resources/application.yml`.